Inspire2move/iPython/README.md

 Just a little test to see if version control is working

+Very nice..
+Like this

 iPython scripts
-Antoine de Schipper, University of Applied Sciences
+Antoine de Schipper, Amsterdam University of Applied Sciences